anthiras/crimson/README.md

 ## Architecture

+* Frontend:
-* Frontend: React JS and Bootstrap.
+  * React JS
+  * Bootstrap
+* Backend:
-* Backend API: Built in PHP on Laravel.
+  * Laravel PHP
+  * Onion architecture
+  * Core domain layer
+  * REST/JSON API controllers
+  * Repositories for writing data using domain models
+  * Queries for reading data using Laravel resources
+  * Repositories and queries are segregated and defined in interfaces
+  * Persistence is implemented in Laravel Eloquent/MySQL, and dependency injected
 * External services:
   * Auth0 for authentication